-If you are proposing a feature:
+If you are proposing a new feature or a change in something that already exists:

-- Explain in detail how it would work. - Keep the scope as narrow as possible, to make it easier to implement. - Remember that this is a volunteer-driven project, and that code contributions are welcome:)
+- Explain in detail how it would work. - Keep the scope as narrow as possible, to make it easier to implement. - Remember that this is a volunteer-driven project, and that code contributions are welcome :)

-7.2.4 Development
+7.2.3 More about Development